 Products, supplements, and medications for menopausal relief can bring varying effects from one woman to another.
 Some can be considered as the solution for symptoms, while some medications do not affect the individual as expected.
 Meditation is considered a natural relief to sicknesses, especially with menopausal symptoms where stress is a great factor.
 Also, through meditation, unwanted side effects from medicinal use are also avoided.

-Meditation affects our stress hormone called weight gain and hormone balance.
-It prevents the excess production of cortisol, which help in the rebalance of other hormones such as progesterone and .
-Through the breathing techniques practiced in meditation, the heart rate slows down that result to relaxation.
+Meditation affects our stress hormone called cortisol, which plays a role in weight gain and hormone balance.
+It prevents the excess production of cortisol, which helps in the rebalance of other hormones such as progesterone and estrogen.
+Through the breathing techniques practiced in meditation, the heart rate slows down that results in relaxation.
 Anxiety and depression are also reduced in menopausal women who meditate.
-The brighter perspective of life is viewed, and the negative thoughts are washed away through meditation, leading to a better quality of life., which plays a role on
+The brighter perspective of life is viewed, and the negative thoughts are washed away through meditation, leading to a better quality of life.

 Types of Meditation

-Usually, when we hear about meditation, we immediately think of a person in lotus sitting position, eyes closed, and chanting “ommm”.
+Usually, when we hear about meditation, we immediately think of a person in a lotus sitting position, eyes closed, and chanting “ommm”.
 But what most people do not know, is there are many types of meditation that could fit every varying individual.
 A reserved time of just focusing on eliminating negative thoughts can already be considered as meditation.
-Whether, just by continuous repeated passage of the mind can already bring you to your meditating self.
-However, there are lots of meditation techniques that are honed for years, and have been used by gifted individuals that are considered as “teachers”.
-Here are the 5 types of meditations that you could choose from, and whatever works is the best approach for you:
+Whether just by continuously repeated passage of the mind can already bring you to your meditating self.
+However, there are lots of meditation techniques that are honed for years and have been used by gifted individuals that are considered as “teachers”.
+Here are the 5 types of meditations that you could choose from, and whatever works are the best approach for you:

 Mindfulness-Based Stress Reduction